openrndr/openrndr-guide/docs/Topic_TutorialRepository.md

 ## Importing the tutorial repository in IntelliJ
 Follow the instructions for importing the [gradle template project](https://github.com/openrndr/openrndr-gradle-template) but use `https://github.com/openrndr/openrndr-tutorials` when prompted for the repository address.

+## Running tutorials from the command line
+You can run an individual example from the tutorial repository from the command line using `./gradlew :<project-name>:run`